 If you think the council has done something wrong in the way it dealt with the application, you should normally complain to the council first.
 Councils often have more than one stage in their complaints procedure and you will usually have to complete all stages before we will look at your complaint.

 Then, if you are unhappy with the result, or the council is taking too long to look into the matter – we think 12 weeks is reasonable – you can complain to us.

 You should make complain to us within 12 months of becoming aware of the fault by the council or we may not be able to consider it.
 But we will look at your reasons for any delay before we decide.

 If you can consider my complaint what will the Ombudsman look for?

 We examine whether the council considered the effect of development on the conservation area and if so, how it decided to approve the development.

 But it is a matter for the council, not the Ombudsman to decide what weight to give to the impact of development and whether it should grant planning permission.

 What happens if the Ombudsman finds the council was at fault?

 Where it has been at fault, and you have suffered significant injustice as a result, we can recommend the council takes action to put the matter right.
 Depending on what the complaint is about, we may ask it to:

 - find a practical method of reducing the adverse effect of the development on the conservation area, such as introducing screening, but

 - if this is not possible, consider what other remedy is suitable.

-If we find the council was at fault, and would not have reached the same decision if it had properly considered the effect upon the conservation area, we have no powers to require the council to revoke the planning permission (ie reverse the decision to grant the planning permission).
+If we find the council was at fault, and that it would not have reached the same decision if it had properly considered the effect upon the conservation area, we have no powers to require the council to revoke the planning permission (ie reverse the decision to grant the planning permission).

 Examples of some complaints we have considered